zoobc/zoobc-core/readme.md

 ### Development

+A video tutorial on how to get started on macOS is here: https://www.youtube.com/watch?v=6lXgiyG5gBM [Videos for Windows and Linus are in the making]

 - clone the repository.
 - Dep user: run `dep ensure -v --vendor-only` to install the dependencies read from Gopkg.toml only.
 - Go mod user: `go mod download` to generate vendor directory which is should download the packages from `Gopkg.toml` or read from project recursively